25 Places to Volunteer Online

 - Volunteer Online - Filter through volunteer opportunities based on cause, skillset and time commitment.
 At Catchafire you can volunteer with anything from a one-hour phone call to a 3-month project.

-- Do Something - Targeted toward youths, DoSomething.org connects volunteers with fun and simple projects like virtually sharing stress-management tips, contacting elected representatives about climate change, and connecting with senior citizens to decrease isolation during quarantine.
+- Do Something - Targeted toward youths, DoSomething.org connects volunteers with fun and simple projects like virtually sharing stress-management tips, contacting elected representatives about climate change, and connecting with senior citizens to decrease isolation during the quarantine.

 - Help in Higher Education - Help researchers at universities like Harvard learn more about stereotypes associated with race, weight, sexual orientation and more by taking online surveys.